Chourio hits 3-run homer and Brewers win 6-3 to hand White Sox their 11th straight defeat

 MILWAUKEE (AP) — Jackson Chourio hit a three-run homer and the Milwaukee Brewers extended Chicago’s slide to a season-high 11 games Sunday with a 6-3 victory over the White Sox.

 Gary Sánchez had a two-run single and left fielder Christian Yelich threw out the potential tying run at the plate in the eighth inning as the NL Central leaders completed a three-game sweep.
-Milwaukee (36-23) has won four in a row and seven of nine to move a season-best 13 games above .500.
+Milwaukee (36-23) has won a season-high five in a row and eight of 10 to move a season-best 13 games above .500.

+“We’re a work in progress, for sure,” manager Pat Murphy said.
+“Guys are getting comfortable in their roles.
+We’re set up now to understand how the season is going to be.”

 Chicago has dropped 15 of 16 and owns the worst record in the majors at 15-45.
 Paul DeJong homered and drove in two runs for the White Sox, who are on the longest losing streak in the big leagues this year.